ishiikurisu/FlexianaChallenge/README.md

 lein run
 ```

-It should be available at ???.
+It should be available at http://localhost:3000.
+This command will do the
+following:

+- Install the required dependencies for the project
+- Build the Clojurescript code
+- Start the server

 While developing, it's a good idea to keep the unit tests up to date.
 To run them, execute: